-The determination of whether an item constitutes "vessel equipment" is a highly particularized and fact-specific one.
+The determination of whether an item constitutes "vessel equipment" is highly particularized and fact-specific.
 Items considered "necessary and appropriate for the operation of the vessel" are those items that are integral to the function of the vessel and are carried by the vessel.
-These items may include, for example, those items that aid in the installation, inspection, repair, maintenance, surveying, positioning, modification, construction, decommissioning, drilling, completion, workover, abandonment or other similar activities or operations of wells, seafloor or subsea infrastructure, flow lines, and surface production facilities.
-CBP also emphasizes that the fact that an item is returned to and departs with the vessel after an operation is completed, and is not left behind on the seabed, is a factor that weighs in favor of an item being classified as vessel equipment, but is not a sole determinative factor.36
+These items may include, for example, those items that aid in the installation, inspection, repair, maintenance, surveying, positioning, modification, construction, decommissioning, drilling, completion, workover, abandonment or other similar activities or operations of wells, seafloor or subsea infrastructure, flow lines, surface production facilities, devices used to transport Wind Turbine Generator (WTG) components, tools used to physically install and commission units, and spare parts.
+CBP also emphasizes the fact that an item is returned to and departs with the vessel after an operation is completed, and is not left behind on the seabed, is a factor that weighs in favor of an item being classified as vessel equipment but is not a sole determinative factor.